Skip to main content

 • Supporting the development of school-based transition plans, as well as long-term district support plans.

-Through a Request for Proposals process, NYSED is establishing PLAN Technical Assistance Centers (TACs) which will have primary responsibility for providing technical assistance and professional learning to PLAN Pilot Schools and Networks, to support their transition to implementing PBLA.
+Through a Request for Proposals process, NYSED has established PLAN Technical Assistance Centers (TACs) which have primary responsibility for providing technical assistance and professional learning to PLAN Pilot Schools and Networks, to support their transition to implementing PBLA.
 NYSED's vision is that the PLAN TACs will cultivate collaborative working relationships with existing school support entities, in furtherance of the overarching goal of building capacity to purposefully use PBLA to improve instruction and ultimately improve outcomes for students.

 My school or district is interested in participating in the PLAN Pilot.
 Where can we find more information on what participation would entail, and the application process?